Is an e-commerce recommendation engine suitable for real estate, car & job portals?

-Almost all listings (houses, cars and jobs) are dynamic on the website.
+Almost all listings (houses, cars, and jobs) are dynamic on the website.
 Which means they usually stay on there for a short period of time.
 According to Zillow, the average time it takes to sell a house is 65 to 93 days.
 A lot of interesting properties are “hidden” in the descriptions.

 The outcome is:

-- Similar listings shown based on the similarity of other people’s profiles and your profile.
+- Similar listings are shown based on the similarity of other people’s profiles and your profile.
 These are listings that the visitors would have not considered otherwise.

-So why doesn’t an e-commerce recommendation engine work on a real estate, car and job portal?
+So why doesn’t an e-commerce recommendation engine work on a real estate, car, and job portal?

 Cold start: there is a cold start problem when a user visits the portal for the first time.
 Firstly, there is no way you can recommend items to the new user because you don’t know his/her interests and background information.